The Manual is divided into seven chapters. Click a chapter title to display that chapter's table of contents in the area

 Less Commonly Used CMS-1500 Items(Add Session form)

 If you don't need to produce CMS-1500 forms with your sessions, you won't need this section.
 In fact, even if you do need CMS-1500 forms (for your own insurance billing or to give to your client), chances are you won't need this section.
 However, for those situations where a specific insurance company requires something different from the norm, you'll be able to manually find the extra fields you need in this section.
-To view this section, click the View icon on the right side of the gray bar:
+To view this section, click the View icon on the right side of the gold bar:

 Clicking the View icon opens the Less Commonly Used section of the Add Session form, allowing you to specify additional CMS items.
 The orange numbers in italics to the left of each item correspond to specific boxes or lines on the CMS-1500 form (notice that the View icon has become a Hide icon so you can close this section when you're finished):

 The checkbox at the top of this section is a Remember tool.
 Checking this box will cause subsequent Add Session forms for this client to be pre-populated with the same Less Commonly Used items.
 This can be helpful in ongoing circumstances because you will not have to reenter these items each time you enter a session.
 Providers with more than one office can use the Office Location select box to link clients with offices.
 If you almost always see a certain client in a specific location, the Remember tool on the Add Session form will automatically assign sessions for this client to the office you designate.
 Less Commonly Used settings do NOT transfer to other clients.
 When you no longer need the settings, just uncheck the box.

 Create an Appointment for This Session (Appointment Info)(Add Session form)